kazupon/api-extractor-sandbox/vuepress/api/function.md

 ### Remarks

-This is add function remarks
+This is add function remarks: .
+See .  shared function.

 ### Examples